Free Budapest Walking Tour by JetSettingFools.com

 Gellert Hill Cave Church

-During the communist era, the entrances to the church were sealed with concrete and the monks were imprisoned.
-It was restored in the early 1990s and is now open for mass and tours (for a small – but we think worth it – fee).
+During the communist era, the entrances were sealed with concrete and the monks were imprisoned.
+It was restored in the early 1990s and is now open for mass and tours (tickets required).

 Gellert Thermal Baths